lightbits/lightbits.github.io/euler/euler.markdown

 Reducing computational cost
 ---------------------------
+The above is fine if you're doing finite differences.
+But if you want analytic derivatives, or you're doing automatic differentiation, you'll find it to be kinda computationally nasty&mdash;with all those cosines and sines.

 The local parametrization above is pretty intuitive, but it's not very practical from a computing standpoint since exactly evaluating the derivative will involve all sorts of costly sines and cosines.
 However, with our assumption that the optimization parameters remain small, we can make some useful approximations.

 For small values of x: $\cos(x) \approx 1$ and $\sin(x) \approx x$, so we can replace all those nasty trigonmetric functions in the local Euler matrix with linear expressions.
 We could also parametrize our local rotation in terms of an angle-axis rotation: